quintel/etdataset-public/README.md

 - The [**Source Analyses**](/source_analyses) folder contains analyses for the assumptions in the various Research Analyses.
 Where the [Analyses](/analyses) folder contains analyses for the *uniform data* sources, the [Source Analyses](/source_analyses) directory contains the *non-uniform data* and manipulation of such data.
 - The [**Documentation**](/documentation) folder contains additional and more detailed information.

+The ETDataset repository is dedicated to *country-specific* (energy) data for the ETM.
+Technological specifications (such as efficiencies and costs) that are not country-specific are stored in the [ETSource](https://github.com/quintel/etsource/tree/master/nodes) repository.

 ## Dataflow

 This image outlines the dataflow that we use to generate Input Data from Research Data (the IEA energy balance) and assumptions based on Source Analyses.
 The generation of Input Data occurs in various Research Analyses.
-A more detailed dataflow describing the the various Research Analyses and their input and output can be found [here](documentation/detailed_dataflow.md).
+Descriptions of the various Research Analysis and a detailed visualization of the dataflow can be found [here](analyses/README.md).

 ![ETDataset dataflow](documentation/dataflow.png)